-SPIRAL STABLIZATION SYSTEM (SPS)
+SPIRAL STABLIZATION TECHNIQUE (SPS)

 A science-proven method for scoliosis, disc herniation, chronic back pain and more.